 On completion of this course, students will develop the understanding they need to resolve more complex problems and functions with this step-by-step program.
 Algebra 1 teaches all basic algebra concepts.
 These include basic properties, solving equations (including simultaneous equations), coin problems, exponents and square roots, scientific notation, unit multipliers, and metric conversions.
 Graphing lines is taught in detail, and graphing conic sections is introduced.
 Operations with polynomials are demonstrated with place-value blocks for conceptual understanding before being taught conventionally.

-Submit answers (and all work MUST be submitted with each problem) to the Bridges email prior to registering for the class as an 8th grader.
+Test must be proctored by a parent with answers showing all work submitted to the Bridges email prior to registering for the class as an 8th grader.

 Cost: $290